- Food Allergen Options? Yes

 This meal didn't go off so well.
 I accidentally cooked the chicken in the sauce instead of just marinading it, so the chicken was essentially boiled, and quite plain.
 The sweet potatoes took too long to cook, and the zucchini was plain despite having a “spicy” spice included.
 Great idea, but could use improvement.
 Oh, and the avocado was completely rotten by the time I got to it, so I was lucky I had an extra one on hand.

 I enjoyed my meal kits from Sunbasket, but with 50+ other services to try, I will only be subscribing for a week.
 Unfortunately, they force you to call customer service to cancel.
 That's kind of annoying.
 I hate jumping through hoops to cancel.
 I'd prefer to just do it online in my account.

-However, the person on the phone was kind, and didn’t pressure me into staying.
-The phone was answered very quickly, and it was an native English speaker I spoke to.
+However, the person on the phone was kind, and didn't pressure me into staying.
+The phone was answered very quickly, and it was a native English speaker I spoke to.
 Even though I was annoyed at having to call, I had a pleasant experience, unlike with Hello Fresh, which was a nightmare.